cooper-org/cooper/docs/source/problem.md

 ## Loss

-The {py:class}`CMPState` dataclass includes the loss, which must be a scalar `torch.Tensor` representing $f(\vx)$, and is used to update the primal variables in the optimization.
+The {py:class}`~cooper.CMPState` dataclass includes the loss, which must be a scalar `torch.Tensor` representing $f(\vx)$, and is used to update the primal variables in the optimization.
 For feasibility problems, where only constraint satisfaction matters, the loss should be set to `None`.

 ## Constraints

 {py:class}`~cooper.constraints.Constraint` objects are used to group similar constraints together.
-While it is possible to have multiple constraints represented by the same {py:class}`~cooper.constraints.Constraint` object, they must share the same type (i.e., all equality or all inequality constraints) and all must be handled through the same {py:class}`~cooper.formulations.Formulation` (for example, a {py:class}`~cooper.formulations.LagrangianFormulation`).
+While it is possible to have multiple constraints represented by the same {py:class}`~cooper.constraints.Constraint` object, they must share the same type (i.e., all equality or all inequality constraints) and all must be handled through the same {py:class}`~cooper.formulations.Formulation` (for example, a {py:class}`~cooper.formulations.Lagrangian`).
 For problems with different types of constraints or formulations, you should instantiate separate {py:class}`~cooper.constraints.Constraint` objects.

 To construct the constraint, instantiate a {py:class}`~cooper.multipliers.Multiplier` object.
 The {py:class}`~cooper.constraints.Constraint` will be associated to this multiplier, and the observed constraint values will be used to update the multiplier.
 For more details on multiplier objects, see {doc}`multipliers`.